claireribrault/claireribrault.github.io/README.md

-# claireribrault.github.io
-Minimal webpage of Claire Ribrault
+Minimal webpage of Claire Ribrault visible at https://claireribrault.github.io Designed by Thomas Julou with [Skeleton](http://getskeleton.com).